icure/medtech-docs/sdks/quick-start/react-native-quick-start.md

 For this, go to the `config/constants.ts` file and complete the values of the variables named the same way.

 :::caution
-If you decided to use the iCure DEMO Friendly-Captcha, don't forget this is a **TEMPORARY** solution.
+If you decided to use the iCure DEMO Friendly-Captcha, do not forget that this is a **TEMPORARY** solution.
 Make sure to create your own Google ReCaptcha v3 or Friendly-Captcha Secret Key, as you will have a limited number of allowed authentications before the DEMO key expires.
 :::

 :::caution